thomasrynne/swisher/README.md

 Software Dependencies
 ---------------------
-- MPD - Swisher is an [mpd](http://mpd.wikia.com) client so you need a working mpd installation first
+- MPD/Mopidy - Swisher is an [mpd](http://mpd.wikia.com) client so you need a working mpd installation first.
+It also works with [Mopidy](http://www.mopidy.com/) an alternative mpd server which plays music from multiple sources.
 - evdev - a linux kernel module which is usually already present (check you have the directory /dev/input)